dvanoni/notero/README.md

 ### Local Setup

+Notero uses [Vite+][], a unified toolchain built on top of Vite, Rolldown, Vitest, tsdown, Oxlint, Oxfmt, and Vite Task.
+You'll need to install the `vp` CLI before getting started.
+See the [Vite+ website][Vite+] for installation instructions.

 The steps below are based on the [Zotero Plugin Development][plugin-development] documentation and should allow you to build and run Notero yourself.